marcopeereboom/acdb/README.md

 drwxr-xr-x               0 test/ccc/inc
 ```

--C ios the target directory and -p restores original permissions and ownership.
+-C is the target directory and -p restores original permissions and ownership.

 ### To Do